ElenaCabelloYeves/mami-phageome-analysis/README.md

 7. **Ecological analyses**
    Diversity metrics, ordinations, and statistical analyses were performed in R.

+**Data availability**

-The final curated catalogue of vOTUs is in ENA: PRJEB105288 This repository include all scripts to plot the figures used in the manuscript in plots_stats.
+The final curated catalogue of viral operational taxonomic units (vOTUs) is available at the European Nucleotide Archive (ENA):

+ENA Project accession: **PRJEB105288**

+Raw sequencing reads from the MAMI cohort (182 samples) are available at:

+ENA Project accession: **PRJEB74322**